Joanf81/radio51/README.md

  * A Song must belong to a single Artist
  * An Artist can have (0, N) coments
  * A Song can hace (0, N) coments
- * A coment must belong to a single Song or an a single Artist, but it can't belong to and Artist and a Song at the same time.
+ * A coment must belong to a single Song or to a single Artist, but it can't belong to and Artist and a Song at the same time.

 ##Authentification System
-In the authentification and the user session system of the application, it has been used a Token based authentification system, concretly the JSON Web Token (JWT) standatd.
+In the authentication and the user session system of the application, it has been used a Token based authentication system, concretely the JSON Web Token (JWT) standard.

 ##Application deployment
 For the correct deployment of the application, the next dependecies will be necesary: Node, npm, git, bower.